 Rules to keep in mind during employment

-Beckstead Terry PLLC compiled a helpful list of laws to keep in mind while employing out-of-state workers.
+Beckstead Terry PLLC compiled a helpful list of laws to keep in mind while hiring out-of-state employees.
 The list includes some obvious areas to watch, like vacation and sick time accrual/pay out (see specific tips here), minimum wage requirements, and overtime/exemption rules.
 But it also includes some areas that might not already be on your radar, like special rules on meals and rest breaks, workers’ compensation insurance (which Texas doesn’t require, but most other states do), discrimination/retaliation, and invention assignment rights/proprietary information agreements.

 See their full list of suggestions here.
 And for extra tips on payroll and payroll taxes across state borders (including an introduction to something called reciprocal agreements between states, which allows the employee to withhold taxes in their own state), see this advice from Gusto.